“If the freedom of speech is taken away then dumb and silent we may be led, like sheep to the slaughter” – George Washington

 5) Contempt of Court: The expression contempt of court is defined in Section 2 of the Contempt of Courts Act 1971.
 Contempt refers to scandalize or tends to scandalize, or lowers or tends to lower the authority of any court.
 The power to punish for contempt of court is a safeguard not for judges as persons but for the function which they exercise.

-6) Defamation: The aim of defamation law is to prevent a person from making any statement that injures the reputation or honour of another.
+6) Defamation: The aim of defamation law is to prevent a person from making any statement that injures the reputation or honor of another.
 Defamation can be of civil or criminal in nature.
-Section 499 of IPC criminalizes defamatory statement and Section 500 of IPC provides punishment for two years of imprisonment or fine or both.
+Section 499 of Indian Penal Code criminalizes defamatory statement and Section 500 of IPC provides punishment for two years of imprisonment or fine or both.

-7) Incitement to an offence: The first constitution (Amendment) Act, 1951 added this ground in Article 19(2).
-A person or group cannot be allowed to incite others to commit any offence just because he has a right to freedom of speech and expression.
+7) Incitement to an offense: The first constitution (Amendment) Act, 1951 added this ground in Article 19(2).
+A person or group cannot be allowed to incite others to commit any offense just because he has a right to freedom of speech and expression.